 Olivia Shih (@oliviashihdesigns) is a contemporary jeweler, artist, and writer based in Oakland, California.
 Born in the United States and raised in Taiwan, she is interested in the cultural nuances that can be explored through wearable sculpture.
 In addition to running her eponymous jewelry business, Shih is the editorial assistant at Metalsmith and writes for both the magazine and Art Jewelry Forum.

 Nestled between South Korea, China, and the Philippines is a small but vibrant island called Taiwan.
 I grew up in this country on a steady diet of bubble tea, beef noodle soup, and exquisite subtropical fruit.
 I also grew up knowing that, due to its unique geopolitical location and economy, Taiwan was and still is often caught in the political maneuverings and power struggles of others.
-Starting in the seventeenth century, the island was colonized by the Dutch, the Portuguese, the Japanese, and the Chinese.
+Starting in the seventeenth century, the island was colonized by the Dutch, the Spanish, the Japanese, and the Chinese.
 Although Taiwan has now grown into a fully fledged sovereign country, it continues to be a point of contention in US-China relations.

 Most Taiwanese are aware of how small their country is and how fragile its young democracy can be.
 To survive, both as individuals and as a country, the Taiwanese cultivate both an open-minded approach to new ideas and an avid interest in acquiring knowledge abroad.